About the Parish Council

 - Comply with Employment Law, including equal opportunities and disability legislation, and the Freedom of Information and Data Protection Acts.

 - Hold a minimum of four meetings a year, one of which must be the Annual Meeting.
 In practice most Parish Councils meet monthly.

 How Do The Parish Council Make Decisions?

 Attending a council meeting is the best way to find out what they do.
-Give the council a call if you want to know when its next public meeting is scheduled to take place.
+Check the Parish Council website and/or parish notice boards if you want to know when its next public meeting is scheduled to take place, or contact the Clerk on email@example.com .
 They would be very pleased to see you and explain procedures if requested.

 - be a UK or Commonwealth citizen, or;

 - be a citizen of the Republic of Ireland, or;

 - be a citizen of another Member state of the European Union;

 - be at least 18 years old.